 Bilateral relations are friendly: cooperation takes place mainly in the form of development-policy and cultural projects and within the United Nations framework.
 A regular political dialogue has been held between Suriname and the European Union (EU) since 2012.

-In development cooperation, Suriname has indirect links with Germany through agreements between Germany and the Caribbean Community (CARICOM), with cooperation focusing on sustainable economic development, the promotion of renewable energy and climate change adaptation.
+In development cooperation, Suriname has indirect links with Germany through regional projects between Germany and CARICOM that focus on sustainable economic development, the promotion of renewable energy, adaptation to climate change and fostering biodiversity.
 In addition, Germany provides assistance in the region through micro-projects.